Incubating Math-Veteran Student Success

 Return on Investment

 An important element for success will be careful analysis of the effectiveness of its initiatives, oversight and the metrics to determine the impact on student veteran academic program completion, and effects on quality of campus life.
-In addition, S.E.E.4Vets is financially supporting structured tutoring-type programs and performance-based scholarships.
+In addition, S.E.E.4Vets is financially supporting structured tutoring-type programs and performance-based scholarships, and supporting the improvement/expansion of veteran services centers.
 Veteran students must demonstrate strong academic performance to be eligible for the scholarship funds.

 S.E.E.4Vets held another remarkable golf tournament at TPC Scottsdale, in part because of our generous sponsors, such as the Fairmont Scottsdale Princess Resort.
 The organization achieved a higher level of financial success than the previous year, and players had fun as well.
 Nearly all the players finished approx. 5pm (4-hour round).
 Scottsdale Mayor Lane welcomed the players and Eli Crane, Founder, President/CEO, Bottle Breacher was the featured speaker.
+In addition, photographer Mathew McGraw took terrific photos.
 Further, having the buffet style setup on the patio made it easier for people to serve themselves.
 A special thanks to Toro Restaurant & Rum Bar for their high-quality food and outstanding service.